What is Test Driven Development(TDD)?

 - It more emphasis on production code rather than test case design.

 - Test-driven development is a process of modifying the code in order to pass a test designed previously.

-- It is sometimes known as "Test First Development."
+- In Software Engineering, It is sometimes known as “Test First Development.”

-- TDD when used, the code becomes clearer and simple to understand.
+- TDD programming when used, the code becomes clearer and simple to understand.